Aero15/morpion-64/README.md

 # Morpion 64
-This app is a 🕹️ tic tac toe 🎲 game with a (8x8) 64 grid size.
+This app is a 🕹️ tic tac toe 🎲 game with a 8x8 grid size (64 cells).

 ![Game in progress in Morpion 64](https://github.com/Aero15/morpion-64/blob/main/wiki/game.png?raw=true)